johnmccrae/PSNow/readme.md

 # PSNow

 A PowerShell module for making modules.
-Create, analyze, test, sign, build, deploy and publish your code with one module.
+PSNow creates the entire framework you need to create, analyze, test, sign, build, deploy and publish your code with one module.

 Follow the directions below to get started.
-The creation process will ask you some basic questions about your new module and will then create everything you need to get going.
+The process will ask you some basic questions about your new module and will then create everything you need to get going with.

-3 stages to module development:
+Using this tool, there are 3 stages to module development:
-1 - Install the module and run it
+1 - Install PSNow and run New-PSNowModule
 2 - Write your functions
 3 - Use the built in tools to build, anaylize, test, sign and publish your work.

 There are 2 basic components for this module - the New-PSNowModule function uses Plaster to create a robust, fully built out, but empty, module structure.
 You'll then create your functions and use build.ps1 for everything else.
 Open build.ps1 and read the comments in the header.
-They'll give you an idea of everything you can do with it.
+The comments will give you an idea of everything you can do with it.
 Individual build tasks are defined in build.psake.ps1.
 You can interrogate that file to add your own tweaks.

 ## Getting Started